spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/upgrade-cluster.md

 :::warning

 Ensure that the keys in the **secure-boot** folder contains all the keys that were used to produce the ISO, including the keys in each subdirectory.
-If you are missing any of the keys, your Edge device will either not be able to boot, or not be able to access any data in the persistent partitions.
+If you are missing any of the keys, your Edge host will either not be able to boot, or not be able to access any data in the persistent partitions.

 :::